BNLNPPS/ask-panda/README.md

 1099, 1104, 1137, 1150, 1152, 1201, 1213, 1235, 1236, 1305, 1322, 1324, 1354, 1361, 1368.
 ```

-# Smart Reporting Agent
+# Maintenance Agent

-The smart reporting agent is a tool that can be used to generate reports based on the PanDA job records.
+The maintenance agent is a tool that can be used to run maintenance on the cache dir; including cleaning up outdated
+files, but also to generate reports based on the PanDA job records.
 Currently,
 it downloads JSON files from the PanDA Monitor that contains the error code information for jobs that ran in the last 24, 12, 6, 3 and 1 hours.
 The corresponding JSON files will be refreshed automatically, corresponding to the time period of the job records.